Mirevi/MotionHub/README.md

 # Requirements

-At the moment the middleware is only supported on Microsoft Windows operation systems.
+At the moment the middleware is only supported on Microsoft Windows operating systems.

 - This Version of MotionHub was tested on Microsoft **Windows 10 64 bit**.